 - Biosphäre Potsdam - In Potsdam, just outside of Berlin, you can find wonderful warm temperatures along with a butterfly house, animals, ponds and lots to explore.
 The dinosaur exhibit included in my review is sadly no longer running, but the Biosphäre still has a lot to offer for a family looking for a great (indoors) day out.
 Full review and photos here.

 - Black Light Minigolf - For those with children old enough to manage a golf club, why not try out this funky, indoor mini-golf center where you play under special lights with glow-in-the-dark features to hit your ball around.
 More info and pictures (in German) here.

-- Zoo Aquarium Berlin - Spend the day with the fishes and delight your little ones with the floating jelly fish and undersea creatures of all shapes and sizes.
-Review and photos here.
+- Zoo Aquarium Berlin - Spend the day with the fishes and delight your little ones with the floating jelly fish and undersea creatures of all shapes and sizes. website

 - Museums - Berlin has a large number of museums available to visit, many of which are great for children.
 The Natural History Museum with it's impressive dinosaur skeletons, the Computer Games Museum for those who want a go at giant Pac Man and to learn about the history of games and gaming and of course, so much more.
 Here are some reviews written about some of Berlin's most child-friendly museums.